 - Sequence Models

 Neural Networks and Deep Learning

 Neural Networks and Deep Learning is the first course in the Deep Learning Specialization.
-The courses spans for 4 weeks and covers all the foundations of Deep Learning.
+The course spans for 4 weeks and covers all the foundations of Deep Learning.
 Each week has at least one quiz and one assignment.
-The quizzes have multiple choice questions, and the assignments are in Python and are submitted through Jupyter notebooks.
+The quizzes have multiple-choice questions, and the assignments are in Python and are submitted through Jupyter Notebooks.

 Familiarity with Python programming language is a must as all the assignments are in Python.
 If you’re not familiar with Python, I would strongly recommend learning Python before taking this course.

 It would help to have some knowledge about Linear Algebra, Calculus, and Machine Learning basic concepts.
 It’s not a huge problem if it’s been a long time since you learned them.
 The course has refresher tutorials on Linear Algebra and Calculus and covers most of the concepts that’s used in the course.

 Before taking this course, I had working experience with Python and Machine Learning.

 The course spans over 4 weeks starting with the basics and building upon it each week.
 We start with the simplest 1-layer neural network in the second week and complete an L-layer neural network in the fourth week.